pillforge/documentation/source/VUMCR_Support.rst

 **Building**

-We have developed a TinyOS platform for use with the :ref:`Debugger Board`.
+We have developed a TinyOS platform for use with the :ref:`Debugger Board <Debugger Guide>`.
 The make target for this board is vumcr, thus the make command is.::

     $ make vumcr